k98kurz/micropycelium/readme.md

 2. Clone the micropython repo
 3. Follow the instructions from [notes/build.md](https://github.com/k98kurz/micropycelium/blob/master/notes/build.md)
 4. Connect via tty serial to your device to get to a REPL or file management
-5. See the example main.py files in the devices directory for reference in setting up a node
+5. Copy the main.py file from the devices directory to your device
+6. Reset device, then hit "Enter" to get to the console prompt

 This has not been tested on non-ESP32 devices, though expansion of support to more hardware platforms is an eventual goal of this project.